jdcloudcom/en/CLI/Installation.md

 Download Address: https://github.com/jdcloud-api/jdcloud-cli

-After unzip, it is performed in the project directory:
+After unzipping, it is performed in the project directory:

 	python setup.py install